duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

-I tried with `v.name = 'mysubdomain'` inside `Vagrantfile` but that just rename virtual machine name ([machine.name](https://github.com/rubber/rubber/blob/master/lib/rubber/vagrant/provisioner.rb#L39)] inside rubber plugin do not take that name).
+I tried with `v.name = 'mysubdomain'` inside `Vagrantfile` but that just rename virtual machine name ([machine.name](https://github.com/rubber/rubber/blob/master/lib/rubber/vagrant/provisioner.rb#L39)] inside rubber plugin does not take that name).
 All that plugin does is a call to script command

 ~~~